syhrz/crypto-notifier/README.md

 [![ingestion-module.png](https://s33.postimg.cc/brhu75h33/ingestion-module.png)](https://postimg.cc/image/kmioho5vf/)

 ## Analysis
 The analysis module is responsible to do quick analysis from the data that already gathered.
 For the initial design analysis module will run periodically using Lambda with cloudwatch.
 When things getting heavy We can improve the design by using EC2 with autoscaling group to run heavy analysis or ECS.
-For bigger scale analysis I'd stick with using EC2 with autoscaling since using ECS (container) won't benefit much and AWS services / technology stack is not (yet) docker friendly.

 ## Notification
 The notification module is responsible to inform the user regarding the changes based on the analysis module.
 This module is using the combination of SQS and SNS to sent email to users.